I am a self-taught artist, and I am very proud of what I have accomplished and where I am today.

 I mean, it is always a good idea to find a teacher you click with, somebody whose attitude and presentation you like and from whom you think you can learn.

 And if you can find somebody who really knows their stuff – not just art, but what a self taught artist may have missed or may need – so much the better.

 But really there are hundreds, maybe even thousands, of sites just for art education, and sadly the chances of stumbling upon that one ideal teacher can be pretty slim.

-I wanted to get my own teaching courses to as many people as possible, and I have done a lot of research to find the best internet schools.
+I wanted to get my own teaching courses to as many people as possible, and I have done a lot of research to find the best online art schools.